 The main reason we’re so bully about the Amex Business Platinum Card is its 35% Pay With Points rebate.

-Cardholders can earn back 35% of Membership Rewards points used to pay for all or part of an eligible flight booked with American Express Travel.
+Cardholders can earn back 35% of Membership Rewards points used to pay for all or part of an eligible flight booked with American Express Travel®.
 (Earn back up to 1 million points per calendar year.)
-An eligible flight is a First or Business Class ticket on any airline trip you purchase through Amex Travel.
-You can also book any class on one airline from a list of select carriers through Amex Travel.
+An eligible flight is any class ticket purchased on Amex Travel — from one designated airline you select annually.

 Plus, you earn the full amount of whatever loyalty points-miles-dollars (i.e., Delta MQD and SkyMiles) for your purchase.

-And you can really take advantage of that in a big way if you have points-earning heavyweights like the [sc name=”american-express-gold-card-affiliate” ][/sc], American Express® Business Gold Card, American Express® Green Card, or even the no-annual-fee The Blue Business® Plus Credit Card from American Express.
+And you can really take advantage of that in a big way if you have points-earning heavyweights like the American Express® Gold Card, American Express® Business Gold Card, American Express® Green Card, or even the no-annual-fee The Blue Business® Plus Credit Card from American Express.
 (See Rates and Fees for the Blue Business Plus Card.
 All information about the Amex Green Card was independently collected by Eye of the Flyer.
 It was neither provided nor reviewed by the card issuer.)

 The card is one of the “coupon book”-style products featuring several statement credit options: